Skip to the main content of the page

 All supervisory managers are required to take the training.

-All new supervisory managers are required to complete three online self-paced modules and the Foundational training program.
-The training cover the following:
+All supervisory managers are required to complete three 30-minute online modules.
+The modules cover the following:

 • Module 1 - will provide an overview of the enterprise values and competencies; accountability; and the Performance Accountability and Feedback model.